A bulk manifestation of Krylov complexity: Summary and discussion

 A further refinement consists in using a continuum approximation to Krylov space dynamics in order to obtain a smooth function $C_K(t)$ for the K-complexity profile.
 As a result of this approximation, the evolution of the wave packet in Krylov space was reduced to the propagation of a point particle driven by a space-dependent velocity field whose profile is given by the (continuous limit of the) Lanczos coefficients.
 We found that $C_K(t)$ grows in time following a log-cosh functional form that recovers the quadratic- and linear-growth behaviors in the corresponding regimes, consistent with the previous analysis.
 The accuracy of this continuum approximation is determined by $\lambda$, the `` 't Hooft coupling'' in DSSYK, which was found to play the role of an $\hbar$-like parameter controlling the semiclassical expansion.

-Last, we provided a formal expression of K-complexity obtained by introducing a resolution of the identity in the definition of the Krylov space wave packet in terms of the spectral decomposition of the effective Hamiltonian of DSSYK, which was previously worked out analytically in \cite{Berkooz:2018jqr,Berkooz:2018qkz}.
+We also provided a formal expression of K-complexity obtained by introducing a resolution of the identity in the definition of the Krylov space wave packet in terms of the spectral decomposition of the effective Hamiltonian of DSSYK.
+(The spectral decomposition of DSSYK was worked out in \cite{Berkooz:2018jqr,Berkooz:2018qkz}.)
 The resulting expression involves integrals and sums of q-deformed special functions.
-We analyzed the exact analytical complexity profile for specific limits of the 't Hooft coupling of DSSYK, $\lambda\to\infty$ and $\lambda\to 0$, verifying that it reduces to the expected K-complexity profiles for a flat Lanczos sequence and for a sequence dictated by the Heisenberg-Weyl algebra, respectively.
+We analyzed the exact analytical K-complexity profile for specific limits of the 't Hooft coupling of DSSYK, $\lambda\to\infty$ and $\lambda\to 0$, verifying that it reduces to the expected K-complexity profiles for a flat Lanczos sequence and for a sequence dictated by the Heisenberg-Weyl algebra, respectively.